6 Best RJ45 Crimpers for Reliable Connections

 #1 – Klein Tools VDV226-110

 A handy wiring diagram on the tool itself takes the guesswork out of tasks.
-The black oxide steel construction, full-cycle ratchet mechanism, and compact, non-slip comfort grip means this is a tool that you’ll be able to use for years to come.
+The black oxide steel construction, full-cycle ratchet mechanism, and compact, non-slip comfort grip mean this is a tool you’ll be able to use for years to come.
+It works with CAT3, CAT5e, and CAT6/6A cables with wire gauges from 28-22 AWG.

 A few owners have complained about a gap between the trimmer and crimper which prevents accurate cuts.
-This problem is likely due to those individuals using generic RJ5 plugs instead of the recommended Klein Pass-Thru plugs, which are a slightly different design.
+This problem is likely due to those individuals using generic RJ45 plugs instead of the recommended Klein Pass-Thru plugs, which are a slightly different design.
 Another common issue is the lack of a proper locking mechanism, which often results in the tool getting caught on things.

 >> Check current price <<